Pomona-ITS/DailyChallenges/GitHubUsername.md

 If you already have a personal account, that should be fine.

-A coouple of words about why this might prove useful in the future:
+A couple of words about why this might prove useful in the future:

 - Lots of companies use git and GitHub and it is better for you to learn about it beforehand!